Bihar Elections 2020: State set for final phase amidst pandemic

 Armed with an MBA degree in marketing, the 30-year-old has made a sudden plunge into politics.
 Her assembly segment falls under Madhepura Lok Sabha seat which her father has won a number of times but lost in 2014 and failed to wrest back last year.

-Sharad Yadav had been the JD(U)s national president for long and served as the national convenor of the NDA until Nitish Kumar, the partys de facto leader, chose to snap ties with the BJP in 2013.
+Sharad Yadav had been the JD(U)s national president for long and served as the national convenor of the NDA until Nitish Kumar, the party's de facto leader, chose to snap ties with the BJP in 2013.

 He was stripped of the post a few years later when Kumar became the party president as well, and revolted when the latter did a volte face and returned to the NDA.